classclub/docfetcher-code/src/net/sourceforge/docfetcher/website/zh/index.markdown

-**Note**: You may be interested in [DocFetcher Pro](https://docfetcherpro.com/), the commercial big brother of DocFetcher with more features and fewer bugs.
+**Note**: You may be interested in DocFetcher Pro, the commercial big brother of DocFetcher with more features and fewer bugs, or DocFetcher Server, the commercial cousin of DocFetcher with multi-user support and a web interface.
+[Find out more](https://docfetcherpro.com/).

 描述
 ===========